Psalm 20: Text

+The following table shows the Hebrew text of the Psalm with vowels, alongside the Koine Greek text in the Septuagint and the English translation from the King James Version.
+Note that the meaning can slightly differ between these versions, as the Septuagint and the Masoretic Text come from different textual traditions.
+In the Septuagint, this psalm is numbered Psalm 19.

 Usage

 In Jewish prayer

 The 70 words in this psalm may reference the 70 years of exile between the first and second temples, or as suggested in the Zohar, the 70 cries of pain associated with child birth.
 It has been inserted into daily prayer following the loss of the second temple to symbolize the somber period prior to the construction of the third temple.

 It is used in Jewish prayer in several ways: